Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1643$-$1224}

-This symmetry of this simple pulse shape is broken by a weak but wide leading component.
+The symmetry of this simple profile is broken by a weak but wide leading component.
 The total profile width is about 235\degr.
 The PA swing shows a slope in the trailing part of the component, and is relatively flat for the rest.
 Fitting a RVM one finds $\alpha=167\pm5$\degr\ and $\zeta=170\pm4$\degr.